-The insurance conditions state per type of care whether a statutory personal contribution applies.
-The statutory personal contribution exists in addition to the compulsory excess.
+The policy conditions state per type of care whether a statutory personal contribution applies.
+The statutory personal contribution exists in addition to the compulsory and, if applicable, voluntary excess.

-8. Which restrictions apply in case of concurrence with other provisions?
+9. Which restrictions apply in case of concurrence with other provisions?